-The undersigned directors and officers of DCP Midstream Partners GP, LLC hereby constitute and appoint each of Mark A. Borer, Angela A. Minas and Michael S. Richards as his/her true and lawful attorney-in-fact and agent, with full power of substitution and resubstitution, for him or in his name, place, and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this registration statement, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agent or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+The undersigned directors and officers of DCP Midstream Partners GP, LLC hereby constitute and appoint each of Mark A. Borer, Rose M. Robeson and Michael S. Richards as his or her true and lawful attorney-in-fact and agent, with full power of substitution and resubstitution, for him or her or in his or her name, place, and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this registration statement, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agent or their or his or her substitute or substitutes, may lawfully do or cause to be done by virtue hereof.